 Students can follow a year-long BSc in a subject of their choice by ‘intercalating’ the degree between phases of their MBBS.

-During phase 2 of the programme you will be introduced to patients and clinicians.
+During Phase 2, you will be introduced to patients and clinicians.
 You will also work with other students destined for healthcare professions such as dentistry, nursing and midwifery.
 Interprofessional Education is embedded in the curriculum, developing teamwork, communication, and an awareness of ethical and professional responsibilities.

 An important feature of the King’s approach to studying medicine is the way in which understanding is built up: as new knowledge is added, material covered in earlier phases is reinforced.
-So, for example, communication skills are developed through a ‘spiral’ curriculum which runs through all five years of the MBBS, allowing students to revisit and progressively build on their skills.
+So, for example, communication skills are developed through a ‘spiral’ curriculum which runs through all five phases of the MBBS, allowing you to revisit and progressively build on your skills.

-Teaching takes place mainly on the three hospital campuses (Guy’s, King’s Denmark Hill and St Thomas’), with placements in general practices in London and district general hospitals throughout south east England adding a further dimension to the clinical experience.
+Learning the basics of clinical practice in Phases 3 and 4 takes place primarily on the three “home” hospital campuses (Guy’s, King’s College and St Thomas’ Hospitals), with placements in general practices in London and district general hospitals throughout south east England adding a further dimension to the clinical experience.
+In Phase 5, when learning the role of junior doctor, you will have most of your clinical experience out of central London.

 Lectures and seminars are complemented by rich and varied opportunities to develop practical skills such as venepuncture and examination.
-Students can make use of 17 separate rooms in the Chantler Skills Centre, the largest of its kind in the UK, to develop and practise their skills in taught classes or on a self-access basis.
-They also benefit from the training provided by trained Patient Educators and student peers.
-These are innovative schemes, which supplement more formal teaching.
+You can make use of the recently refurbished Chantler Simulation and Interactive Learning Centre to develop and practise their skills in taught classes or on a self-access basis.
+You also benefit from the training provided by trained Patient Educators and student peers.
+These are innovative schemes which supplement more formal teaching.

 Although there are four entry routes into medicine at King’s, all students follow the same MBBS curriculum.